ztrund/next-sanity-pet-starter/README.md

 ## CMS (Sanity)

-The CMS for this project is hosted on another repo [next-sanity-pet-starter-cms](https://github.com/ztrund/next-sanity-pet-starter-cms).
+The CMS for this project is hosted on another repo [Next Sanity Pet Starter CMS](https://github.com/ztrund/next-sanity-pet-starter-cms).
 Follow the instructions there to set up the CMS.

 ## Dependencies